 The philosophy of chiropractic care is aimed to provide preventative and overall health care to patients.
 Care covers a variety of problems that the patient might face.
 This can include reducing stress, exercise, promoting a healthy diet, and removing toxins.
 Toxins might be found in a variety of forms, in the air, water, and in products used and consumed every day by average people.
 With allergies and environmental sensitivities on the rise, chiropractic care could assist with a healthy lifestyle.
 Dr. Joseph Mercola noted 10 of the most prevalent toxins in the environment.
 Pesticides can cause cancer, birth defects, Parkinson’s disease, and they block the absorption of nutrients.
-They can be found in foods and bug sprays.
+They could be found in foods and bug sprays.
 PCBs (polychlorinated biphenyls) is an organic pollutant that can be found in salmon.
-Fungal and mold toxins can cause allergic reactions, asthma, heart disease, diabetes, multiple sclerosis, and cancer.
+Fungal and mold toxins could cause allergic reactions, asthma, heart disease, diabetes, multiple sclerosis, and cancer.
 They can be found in some foods and alcohol, as well as contaminated buildings.
 VOCs (volatile organic compounds) contribute to ozone, and they are in many products such as water, paint, carpets, deodorants, air fresheners, and cosmetics.
 These can cause headaches and dizziness, irritate the eyes and lungs, and contribute to cancer.
-Phthalates soften plastics and can leach into our food from plastic wrap and storage containers.
-These can cause hormonal problems, especially in children.
+Phthalates soften plastics and may leach into our food from plastic wrap and storage containers.
+These could cause hormonal problems, especially in children.
 Asbestos can cause mesothelioma (a rare cancer), and it is found in older buildings, prior to changes in building codes.
 Dioxins are from fuels that are burned and can cause skin problems, liver damage, and cancer.
 They are also found in animal fats.
 Heavy metals from fish, vaccines, drinking water, pesticides, dental amalgams, and building materials can cause Alzheimer’s, cancers, nausea, and blood vessel damage.
-Chloroform is used to make other chemicals, and it can be found in the food, air, and water supplies.
+Chloroform is used to make other chemicals, and it might be found in the food, air, and water supplies.
 It can cause liver and kidney damage, headaches, and cancer.
 Finally, chlorine, found in drinking water and household cleaners, can be an irritant to the eyes, skin, throat, and lungs.
 It can cause asthma and burns.
 With toxins all around them every day, there are fortunately some options for patients to counteract their negative effects.1

 Healthier Water at Home